 Shakespeare Beach stretches to the west of Dover Harbour from Admiralty Pier to Shakespeare Cliff.
-Set in the bay, it is a quiet location.
+Set in the bay, it is a quiet location where you can enjoy the sounds of waves crashing on the shore and imagine the Great Bard creating his famous literary works.

 You can access the beach via a footpath.
 Use on-street parking at Aycliffe and cross the A20 via a footbridge to the cliff.
 There are steps down to beach.
 Or park (pay and display) at Samphire Hoe and walk along the footpath.